 Rewards For Over $20,000 Worth of Credit Card Spending

 Many credit cards offer bonus miles, free nights, or elite status in exchange for higher spending requirements (over $20,000).
-I included them in this post because even though $20,000 doesn’t fulfill the spending requirement, it contributes substantially to earning a substantial reward.
+Even though $20,000 doesn’t fulfill the spending requirement, it contributes substantially to earning a reward.
 I’ve outlined these cards, along with how much more than $20,000 you’d have to spend in order to get the reward:

 - Platinum Delta SkyMiles Credit Card from American Express – $5,000 short of earning 10,000 MQM’s.